rainautumn/ttytanks/README.md

 # ttytanks
-The game is written in C for FreeBSD
+The game is written in C for *nix system
 ```
                                        # #
                                        ###